 Customer Service Comparison

-As you do further research and start the process with a home aligner question, you might have questions.
+As you do more research and start the process with a home aligner question, you might have questions.
 As you progress in your treatment, you might need assistance with certain procedures or policies.
 A responsive and friendly customer support staff can be incredibly reassuring, making you feel valued as a customer.

 We examined a multitude of customer reviews to see how each company stacks up in the customer service arena.
-Still a relatively small company, SnapCorrect doesn’t have a wealth of reviews yet, but the ones we found expressed satisfaction with their support. byte, however, takes customer service to the next level with their personalized support and guarantees.
+Still a relatively small company, SnapCorrect doesn’t have a wealth of reviews yet, but the ones we found expressed satisfaction with their support. byte, however, takes customer service to the next level with their personalized support and long-term guarantees.

 byte Customer Service

 SnapCorrect Customer Service

 - Offers standard communication avenues and will respond on social media as well.

 - The byte-For-Life guarantee ensures your smile forever.

 - Provides each customer with a personal byte advisor to answer questions.

 - Provides standard support options